Release date:2026/3/24 上午 11:26:21

 4. Setup organization: The setup organization is the organization that simply provides the software/hardware components of communication surveillance equipment and has no contact with communication contents.

-• Q5: What is the role of the Investigation Bureau's Department of Communication Surveillance in communication surveillance operations?
+Q5: What is the role of the Bureau's Department of Communication Surveillance in communication surveillance operations?

-1. The "Department of Communication Surveillance" of the Bureau is the "setup organization" referred to in Article 11 of the Communication Security and Surveillance Act.
+The "Department of Communication Surveillance" of the Bureau is the "setup organization" referred to in Article 11 of the Communication Security and Surveillance Act.
+And according to Article 16 of the Enforcement Rule of the Communication Security and Surveillance Act, personnel of the set up organization shall not have access to the information gathered via communication surveillance.